Civil Constructional Corps: Allocation of funds

-In the years prior to the formation of the CCC, Australia’s war effort was relatively minor in contrast to the other nations apart of the Allied Forces.
+In the years prior to the formation of the CCC, Australia’s war effort was relatively minor in contrast to the other nations as part of the Allied Forces.
 However, the CCC was a contributing factor, yet not exclusive, to the increase in the budget allocation towards the war.
 Defence expenditure in the fiscal year of 1938 – 1939 was 1.4 per cent of gross national product, which increased to 15 per cent in 1940-1941 and 37 per cent from 1942- 1943, being the beginning years of the CCC.
 In contrast, the United Kingdom in 1940 was allocating 43 per cent of its gross national product, being a grossly larger amount.
 John Curtin, the Australian Prime Minister of years 1941 – 1945, announced on 19 February 1942 the National Economic Plan with included taking control of manpower, thus having a direct impact on the CCC.
 Four of Australia’s states challenged the High Court due to an opposition to the funding scheme, however they dismissed this, confirming the 1942 judgement in a 1957 High Court decision.